shoui520/shoui520.github.io/docs/new-guide-preview.md

 ### A note on studying kanji in isolation

-Kanji study methods have been a subject of debate for as long as learning Japanese has been a thing.
-One of the common problems that arise when beginners try to read Japanese, is that kanji can look too similar to each other and that their shapes don't make sense.
+Kanji study methods have been a matter of debate for as long as learning Japanese has been a thing.
+One of the common problems that arise when beginners try to read Japanese is that kanji can look too similar to each other and that their shapes don't make sense.

 While they may look like random shapes, kanji are actually formed from common components.
-Take for example the kanji *萌*, that is being used as the icon for this website.
+Take for example the kanji **萌**, that is being used as the icon for this website.
 It is actually made up from 3 common kanji components that are used in lots of other kanji as well.

 ![Kanji](img/kanji.png)

 While optional, learners that are struggling to tell apart different kanji may want to try studying kanji by their components in isolation.
 An additional *Anki deck* (explained in the next section) can be used to do this.
-You can find the deck [here](https://mega.nz/file/2SJiWC4b#hL98qtC_hiLlQDg0LqVJoqD2-5ywT2Nwd4kjROY_KwQ)
+You can find the deck [here.](https://mega.nz/file/2SJiWC4b#hL98qtC_hiLlQDg0LqVJoqD2-5ywT2Nwd4kjROY_KwQ)

 ## 2.4 Learning Vocabulary